MicrosoftDocs/azure-devops-docs/docs/migrate/migration-validate.md

 To fix the errors, change the XML syntax and apply the changes back to the project.

+> [!TIP]
-**Recommendation:** Modify the XML manually, rather than using TFS Power Tools.
+> We recommend that you modify the XML manually, rather than using TFS Power Tools.

 To get the process template from the project, add the `/SaveProcesses` parameter when you run the Data Migration Tool command.